48 hours on North Stradbroke Island

 If you like your accommodation with four walls and surrounded by white sandy beaches and natural bushland, the iconic Stradbroke Island Beach Hotel is the place be.

-On the other hand, if you and the family prefer to get out in nature, stay with Minjerribah Camping which operates six beachfront campsites on the island and Amity Point or ‘glamp’ in the terrific Eco Shacks.
+On the other hand, if you and the family prefer to get out in nature, stay with Minjerribah Camping which operates six beachfront campsites on the island.
+BYO tent or ‘glamp’ in the terrific Eco Shacks.

 7am: Salute the Sun with a Surf